python/devguide/garbage_collector.rst

 Optimization: generations
 -------------------------

-In order to limit the time each garbage collection takes, the GC is uses a popular
+In order to limit the time each garbage collection takes, the GC uses a popular
 optimization: generations.
 The main idea behind this concept is the assumption that most objects have a very short lifespan and can thus be collected shortly after their creation.
 This has proven to be very close to the reality of many Python programs as